HoJunHao2000/PeggleClone/docs/TEST_PLAN.md

         -   Select the LOAD action button
         -   A menu containing all the previous saved gameboards names should appear
-        -   The menu should also contain 3 preloaded levels at the very top
+        -   The menu should also contain 3 preloaded levels at the top
         -   The tick indicates which gameboard is currently loaded
+        -   having no tick means that there is no loaded gameboard (i.e. blank gameboard or preloaded gameboard)
         -   Find and select the name of the gameboard that you want to load in

     -   To load prelaoded levels